davidbeermann/econarchy/README.txt

 - Download Processing (http://processing.org)
 - Copy libraries from source folder into main Processing libraries folder
 - Click Econarchy.pde in order to open project in Processing
+- For XBox gamepad support please attach the controller to the computer and change the boolean value for 'gamepadEnabled' at the top of Econarchy.pde to 'true' before compiling the application.
+Currently only the XBox wireless gamepad is supported!

 ---